On this page

 idpuser.email == null ? idpuser.externalId + '@github.example.com' : idpuser.email

-Add the Identity Provider to the Okta Sign-In Widget
+Add the Identity Provider to the embedded Okta Sign-In Widget

-Note: This section is only for Okta Classic Engine.
-If you are using Okta Identity Engine, the Sign in with IdP option is available on the widget after you've created the Identity Provider in your Okta org and configured the routing rule (opens new window).
+If you're using Identity Engine, the Sign in with IdP option is available on the widget after you create the Identity Provider in your Okta org and configure the routing rule (opens new window).
 No additional code is required.
-See Identify your Okta solution (opens new window) to determine your Okta version and see Upgrade your widget for upgrade considerations to Identity Engine.
+See Identify your Okta solution (opens new window) to determine your Okta version and Upgrade your widget for Identity Engine upgrade considerations.

 config.idps= [